Centre for Animal Welfare Round-up 2018

 The Centre for Animal Welfare has submitted responses to consultations on the Animal Welfare (Sentencing and Sentience) Bill to the EFRA Committee and Defra.

 The CAW submission calls on the government to not weaken animal protection during Brexit.
 Thus, Clause 1 of the Bill should effectively transpose Article 13 of the Lisbon Treaty.
 The CAW response can be found at this link: CAW_response_to_EFRA-2018.
 The EFRA Committee's published pre-legislative scrutiny refers to 'Animal Welfare Impact Assessment' as a possible model for government accountability for animal welfare policy.
 Animal Welfare Impact Assessment was a key recommendation in CAW's consultation response.
 Government recognition of animal sentience and an effective mechanism to pay full regard to animal welfare in formulating and implementing policy are of critical importance to animal welfare and the Centre will continue to focus on this issue.

-For more news and events from 2017 click here.Back to media centre
+For 2017 news and events, click here.Back to media centre